Protecting and respecting limits

 - you do not want violence.

-To respect limits, both partners:
+To respect boundaries in a relationship , both partners:

 - should not use or feel any pressure;